datalearningpr/Blog-ASP.NET-MVC/README.md

 The blog is using an open source markdown editor plugin, which can be downloaded from the address below: https://github.com/pandao/editor.md/archive/master.zip

-1. Create static folder under Blog folder
+1. Create static folder under Blog folder.
 Unzip the downloaded file into the static folder, with then name to be: **editormd**

 2. Database is using MS-SQL, configure your DB name and connection in the **Web.config** file.